JSON Report Compatibility¶

 v1.0.0 stabilizes selected machine-readable JSON report families and Core-owned structured surfaces.

-It does not make generated manifests, generated runtime bindings, generated ground dictionaries, terminal text, logs or Markdown prose stable machine contracts unless explicitly promoted by a later reviewed decision.
+v1.1.0 consolidates additional candidate Core-owned integration surfaces without making generated manifests, generated runtime bindings, generated ground dictionaries, terminal text, logs or Markdown prose stable machine contracts unless explicitly promoted by a later reviewed decision.